-This walnut balsamic vinaigrette is a simple classic salad dressing that goes so well with many fall and cool season salad combinations.
+This homemade balsamic vinaigrette with walnut oil is a simple classic salad dressing that goes so well with many fall and cool season salad combinations.
 I’m telling you, you’ll be making it over and over for months to come.

 You know how there are some recipes that you make over and over again?
 You don’t even need to look at the recipe anymore because you’ve memorized it.
 You may even refer to it as your such and such.
 Like when you’re going to a potluck you’re all, “I’ll bring my hummus.”
 Or whatever it is?
 Like your go-to-signature dish.
 Like it is almost expected that you’ll bring it and everyone will devour it.
 Do you have one of those?

-- This Walnut Balsamic Vinaigrette is really basic.
-Not only is it basic to make: just chuck all the ingredients into the blender, whirl ‘em up and you have salad dressing.
-But it is totally basic in terms of it’s uses.
+First, this Homemade Balsamic Vinaigrette is really basic.
+Not only is it basic to make —just chuck all the ingredients into the blender, whirl ‘em up, and you have salad dressing — but it is totally basic in terms of its uses.
 It is like that one kid who gets along with everyone in the whole class and always plays nice.
 Except it isn’t a kid, it’s dressing.
 Are you with me?
-This is the one vinaigrette that gets along with all the salads.
-Okay, I think I am loosing some of you.
+This is the one homemade vinaigrette that gets along with all the salads.
+Okay, I think I am losing some of you.
 You’ll see what I mean.
-Just make a batch of it and all week long it will play nice will all the salads.
+Just make a batch of it, and all week long it will play nice will all the salads.

-- It is just special enough to make you say hmmm, I really like that!
+Second, It is just special enough to make you say hmmm, I really like that!
 There is something really deliciously indescribable that comes into play here with the balance of these ingredients.
-The sweet and tart balsamic dressing, just a little maple syrup (not enough to really call it a maple balsamic), the chopped thyme, the raw garlic.
+The sweet and tart homemade balsamic vinaigrette, just a little maple syrup (not enough to really call it a maple balsamic), the chopped thyme, the raw garlic.
 It all just works.

 Then, THEN there is the walnut oil.
 Roasted walnut oil to be exact.
-This stuff, you guys, I’m just saying it right now, I hope you try it with the roasted walnut oil.
+This stuff, you guys, I’m just saying it right now, I hope you try this healthy balsamic vinaigrette recipe with the roasted walnut oil.
 You can of course make this with avocado oil or organic canola oil, but the nutty roasty toasty walnut oil adds a level of rich complexity that is not to be missed.
 It is what pushes this dressing from basic to signature.
 To “my walnut balsamic vinaigrette” status.

 Do you have a signature recipe?